nanoporetech/taiyaki/README.md

 # Tests

-Tests can be run as follows:
+Tests can be run as follows, provided that the recommended `make install` installation method was used:

-    make workflow           #runs scripts which carry out the workflow for basecall-network training and for squiggle-predictor training make acctest            #runs acceptance tests
+    source venv/bin/activate   # activates taiyaki virtual environment (do this first) make workflow              # runs scripts which carry out the workflow for basecall-network training and for squiggle-predictor training make acctest               # runs acceptance tests
-    make unittest           #runs unit tests
+    make unittest              # runs unit tests
-    make multiGPU_test      #runs multi-GPU test (GPUs 0 and 1 must be available, and CUDA must be installed - see below)
+    make multiGPU_test         # runs multi-GPU test (GPUs 0 and 1 must be available, and CUDA must be installed - see below)

-If Taiyaki has been installed in a virtual environment, it will have to activated before running tests: `source venv/bin/activate`.
-To deactivate, run `deactivate`.

 # Walk throughs and further documentation
 For a walk-through of Taiyaki model training, including how to obtain sample training data, see [docs/walkthrough.rst](docs/walkthrough.rst).